-Nepal tour is combination of activities for Himalayan scenery and cultural experience.
-There are several Himalayan view points, historical places and wildlife safari destinations that one can fly or drive.
+Nepal tour is blend of activities for Himalayan scenery and cultural experience.
+There are several Himalayan view points, historical places and wildlife safari destinations that one can fly or drive to.
 Hiking and rafting add the flavor of adventure to Nepal tour.

 With extension of road and airstrip, it is possible to visit pristine valleys of the Nepalese Himalayas without multi-days strenuous trekking.
-Here we have listed the most popular places to visit and things to do in Nepal.
+Here we have listed the most popular places to visit and things to do in Nepal in 2019.

 Culturally and naturally, Kathmandu valley resembles the whole of Nepal.
 For centuries, it has been tolerant to different culture, religion and ethnicity.
 In the backstreets of bustling town exists the medieval Kathmandu, bedecked in its marvelous wood carvings and terracotta.
 Kathmandu is dotted with historical Pagodas, pavilions, stone water spouts, stupas and monasteries.
 Seven groups of them make Kathmandu a UNESCO Heritage site.
 The Shivapuri national park and protected community forests in the valley rim offers splendid day hike and short trek with Himalayan view.
 Find touring places in and around Kathmandu.